9uant-brain/FET-Compressor-Build/README.md

  <img src=asset/attack.jpg width="14%" height="14%">
 </p>

-Look at the scheamtic.
-I hightlighted some essential components.
-Then, let's talk about time.
-Because 'attack','release' potentiometers affect time.
-Technically, 'time constant'.
+Look at the schematic — I’ve highlighted some essential components.
+Now, let’s talk about time, because the ‘attack’ and ‘release’ potentiometers control exactly that — technically, the time constant.

-We discussed about how FET gate voltage is sourced, transformed.
-In this section, we discuss about how fast that voltage charged, discharged.
+Earlier, we discussed how the FET gate voltage is sourced and transformed.
+In this section, we'll focus on how quickly that voltage is charged and discharged.

 <p align='center'>
  <img src=asset/constant.png width="60%" height="60%">
 </p>
-To make it clearer, I simplifed previous schematic.
-Resistance 'ATTACK' determines how fast charge C6.
-Resistance 'RELEASE' determines how fast discharge C6.
-If C6 was charged fast, quicker FET compresses signal.
+To make it clearer, I simplified the previous schematic.
+The 'ATTACK' resistance determines how fast C6 charges, and the 'RELEASE' resistance determines how fast C6 discharges.
+If C6 charges quickly, the FET reacts faster and compresses the signal more quickly.

-These are core parameters of compressor.
-For example, attack time means, "How fast we react to a spike".
-On the other side, release time means "How quickly we return to normal after the spike".
-I also give a sonical example, attack determines "How much let drum spike sound passes."
+These are the core timing parameters of a compressor.
+For example, attack time refers to how fast the circuit responds to a transient spike, while release time describes how quickly the circuit returns to normal after that spike.

-Conversely, release determines "How fast its volume returns."
-If it returns fast, it will sound unnatural(because it will make drum's volume be increased suddenly before it ends.), if it returns slowly, it will affect next drum hit(next drum hit will lose most of its power).
+Here’s a sonic example.
+The attack setting controls how much of the initial drum transient is allowed to pass through.
+The release setting determines how quickly the volume returns to normal.
+If the release is too fast, it can sound unnatural because the volume may rise too quickly before the drum hit ends.
+On the other hand, if the release is too slow, it can reduce the impact of the next drum hit by not fully recovering in time.

 ### JFET, the signal controller
 <p align='center'>